Nebulas Price Tops $0.31 on Major Exchanges (NAS)

-Nebulas (CURRENCY:NAS) traded 2.7% higher against the dollar during the 1 day period ending at 22:00 PM Eastern on July 3rd.
-One Nebulas coin can currently be bought for about $0.31 or 0.00000900 BTC on cryptocurrency exchanges.
-Nebulas has a total market cap of $18.43 million and approximately $3.25 million worth of Nebulas was traded on exchanges in the last day.
-In the last week, Nebulas has traded 13.1% higher against the dollar.
+Nebulas (CURRENCY:NAS) traded 1.6% higher against the dollar during the 1 day period ending at 12:00 PM Eastern on July 6th.
+Over the last week, Nebulas has traded up 1.7% against the dollar.
+Nebulas has a market cap of $18.42 million and approximately $4.67 million worth of Nebulas was traded on exchanges in the last day.
+One Nebulas coin can now be bought for about $0.31 or 0.00000914 BTC on major exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.